zvxvx/audioo/README.md

 # audioo
-This is a total overhaul of [audioo](http://audioo.org) from using HTML, CSS, and JS to React, Typescript, and Tailwind CSS.
+This is a rebuild of [audioo](http://audioo.org) from using HTML, CSS, and JS to React, Typescript, and Tailwind CSS.
+It is currently in the early stages of the rebuild process.